 Best neighborhood for culture

-Thanks to the crucible of cultures living here, Madrid’s own little global village of Lavapiés offers the most multicultural food choices.
-Its streets are lined with restaurants, cafes and teahouses offering authentic, affordable fare from South Asia, Africa and the Middle East.
+Thanks to the crucible of cultures living here, Lavapiés offers the most multicultural food choices in Madrid.
+The streets are lined with restaurants, cafes and tea houses offering affordable, delicious dishes from South Asia, Africa and the Middle East.
+The colorful cultures of the neighborhood’s residents play out in its arts scene too, whether in vibrant street art, pocket galleries, live music, or spontaneous street dancing.

-For art aficionados, this neighborhood is your spot.
-Lavapiés emanates art in all forms, from vibrant street art and pocket art galleries to live music and spontaneous street dancing, all of which reflect the colorful cultures of the neighborhood’s residents.
-La Tabacalera is a refurbished tobacco factory turned cultural center that regularly hosts concerts, exhibitions, art activities and film festivals.
-The Centro de Arte Reina Sofía exhibits some of the greatest masterpieces of contemporary Spanish artists from the 20th century, including Pablo Picasso’s iconic Guernica.
+La Tabacalera is a refurbished tobacco factory transformed into a cultural center that regularly hosts concerts, exhibitions and film festivals.
+The Centro de Arte Reina Sofía exhibits some of the greatest masterpieces of contemporary Spanish art, including Pablo Picasso’s iconic Guernica.

 Best neighborhood for tapas